ayman-kamruddin/Udacity-DRLND/README.md

 - Unity ML-Agents (for project environments)
 - Jupyter Notebook (optional, for running the provided notebooks)

-You can install the required Python packages using the following command:

 ## Instructions

 Detailed instructions for each project can be found in their respective folders.